Please note that we work WITH the City of Oakland, but we are not a part of the official City of Oakland's Tree Services.

 In the recession of 2009, the City of Oakland reduced the budget for its Tree Division, no longer planting new street-trees or proactively pruning existing street-trees.

 Arthur Boone established a volunteer tree-planting program in 2010 to fill the void.
 This program later came to be called the "Sierra Club Tree Team".
-With financial support from a variety of donors and grants, and the help of volunteers, this program has planted over a thousand trees and pruned hundreds more.
+With financial support from a variety of donors and grants, and the help of volunteers, this program has planted over 2,000 trees and pruned hundreds more.
 The Sierra Club Tree Team still plants and prunes trees in Oakland.

 CAL FIRE GRANT

 In 2015, The Oakland Parks and Recreation Foundation (OPRF) and Keep Oakland Beautiful (KOB) received grant funding for a project called "Trees for the Oakland Flatlands", to plant 1,500 trees over three years, starting January 2016.
 "Trees for Oakland" formed as a new project of OPRF in 2017.